Akash-22-05/Retail-Analytics-SQL-Case-Study/README.md

 ORDER BY DaysBetweenPurchases DESC;
 ```

+**Insight**: Some customers have over 30 years of purchase history.
+**Interpretation**: These are highly loyal customers – treat them as VIPs.

 ---

 ### 12. Customer Segmentation

-**Problem**: Segment customers based on quantity purchased and count them by segment.
+**Problem**: Segment customers based on quantity purchased.

 ```sql
 SELECT